 There are several types of juvenile arthritis.
 Nearly all of them are different from rheumatoid arthritis in adults.
 This is why the term "juvenile rheumatoid arthritis (JRA)" is no longer widely used.

-Juvenile arthritis is an autoimmune disease.
-This means that the body attacks its own healthy cells and tissues.
+Juvenile arthritis is a disease of inflammation.
+This means that inflammation in the body attacks healthy cells and tissues.
 Arthritis results from ongoing joint inflammation in four steps:

 - The joint becomes inflamed